cora-shao/loose-threads.github.io/README.md

 # Some of this, some of that
-Spare change, yarn balls, maybe a few worn books here and there.
-Take a look around, do a bit of rummaging.
+This is where I like to dump my spare change.
+Have a look around, do a bit of prodding and rummaging.
 Maybe you'll find something useful around here.